Atticus29/population-fragmentation/futureFeatures.md

 # Future Features

 ## High Priority
-- [ ] Prevent non-unique entries into the database
 - [ ] shuffle the question answers
 - [ ] improve the styling of the intro. sections
 - [ ] Make the mated pair displays look cleaner